CHIPAsia/chip-for-gravity-forms/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

-If on the off-chance you do encounter issues with the shop/category pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
-That should return things to normal.

 == Frequently Asked Questions ==

 = Where is the Brand ID and Secret Key located? =